 Intracerebral inoculation of mice is performed in newborn or 3 to 4 week-old mice.
-FAT is used to detect virus 5 days to 11 days post-inoculation.
+FAT is used to detect virus 5 to 11 days post-inoculation.
 Ideally, these inoculation tests should be replaced by cell culture tests, which are as sensitive, less time-consuming and more ethical.
-Neuroblastoma cell lines may be used and presence of the rabies virus is revealed by FAT, with results being available within 2 to 4 days.
+Neuroblastoma cell lines could be used and presence of the rabies virus is revealed by FAT, with results being available within 2 to 4 days.

 Since histology and immunohistochemistry to detect Negri bodies are less sensitive than FAT, especially in autolysed tissues, these methods are not recommended for routine diagnosis.

 Reference laboratories can identify rabies virus, especially variants, using monoclonal antibodies, nucleic acid probes or PCR and sequencing.
 These techniques can distinguish vaccine and field strains and may identify the geographic origin of the isolate.